Joanne Kyger: Early successes

 In January 1964, Kyger left Snyder to his studies in Japan and returned alone, her marriage disintegrated, to San Francisco.
 She met painter and student of Buddhism Jack Boyce and married him in 1965 after divorcing Snyder.
 The same year, she participated in the Berkeley Poetry Conference, meeting poets Charles Olson and Ted Berrigan.
 She edited an edition of Wild Dog magazine, and The Tapestry and the Web, her first book of poems—with drawings by Boyce—was published.

-The following year, Kyger and Boyce visited Europe.
-They settled in New York City for a year, befriending poets Anne Waldman and Lewis Warsh.
-There, Kyger associated with New York School poets including Michael Brownstein, Larry Fagin, Tom Clark, and Berrigan.
-She was briefly associated with the Yippie movement.
+The following year, Kyger and Boyce visited Europe and settled in New York City for a year.

 In 1967, Kyger received a residency at the National Center for Experiments in Television in San Francisco.
 Drawing on Descartes's Discourse on the Method, she translated the philosopher's work into a poem-video titled "Descartes and the Splendor of.
 A Real Drama of Everyday Life.
 In Six Parts."
 The video, Kyger's only one, aired in November 1968.
 During this period, she met Carlos Castaneda and Michael Harner and discussed the illusions of a peyote vision she had in 1959.

 The Bolinas years

 At the end of the '60s, Kyger joined other poets following the back-to-the-land movement.
 In 1969 she settled in the small coastal town of Bolinas, California, with Jack Boyce.
 The community and the landscape of Bolinas would feature prominently in her work from that point on.
-Among her friends, neighbors, and collaborators attracted to the liberal, arts-based community were poets Robert Creeley, Bill Berkson, Jim Carroll, Bobbie Louise Hawkins, Alice Notley, Lewis MacAdams, Duncan McNaughton, and Aram Saroyan, as well as artists Ken Botto, Joe Brainard, Tom Field, and Arthur Okamura.

 In 1970, she separated from Jack Boyce, and the following year, she bought a house on the Bolinas Mesa, which she shared with Peter Warshall.
 In 1971, she accompanied Warshall and a group of Harvard students to Puerto Rico to study a colony of rhesus monkeys, and embarked on a Carl Jung–inspired study of dreams that became Desecheo Notebook, published the same year.
 Kyger and Warshall also traveled to Chiapas, Mexico.
 Kyger's All This Every Day, was written at that time and published in 1975, the year her relationship with Warshall ended.

 In the mid-70s, she began teaching occasionally at the New College of California, an activity she continued until 2001.
 In 1977, she also became a regular teacher in the summer writing program at the Jack Kerouac School of Disembodied Poetics at Naropa University in Boulder, Colorado.
 There she met Canadian-American writer, artist, and naturalist Donald Guravich, who would become her lifelong partner and collaborator.
 He joined her permanently in Bolinas in 1978 and they were married in 2013.
 They lived in Bolinas until her death in 2017.